Church PA / Sound – Top Tips

 At my church, both the sound and the words are controlled via an iPad which connects to the mixer / projector wirelessly.

-The outstanding Mackie (and the less but cheap Behringer) both produce mixers that can be controlled wirelessly by an iPad.
+The outstanding Mackie (and Behringer) both produce mixers that can be controlled wirelessly by an iPad.

 This gives the operator the ability to be anywhere in the room and doesn’t limit them to sitting behind a PA desk!
 This also frees up space in the room (no laptop or computer needed to be set up for words either).